Some Tax Debts Can Be Discharged by Filing Bankruptcy

-Tax debt is a very serious financial problem.
-The IRS can assess penalties and interest, and attach liens to your property if you don't pay.
-However, for many people, bankruptcy provides a solution.
+Tax debt is a serious financial problem.
+The IRS can assess penalties and interest and attach liens to your property if you don’t pay.
+For many people, however, bankruptcy provides a solution.

-Certain taxes can be discharged when you file Chapter 7 or Chapter 13 bankruptcy.
-Taxes that can't be discharged can be placed in a Chapter 13 payment play and repaid without interest or penalties over a three to five year period.
+Certain taxes can be discharged when you file Chapter 7 bankruptcy or Chapter 13 bankruptcy.
+Taxes that can’t be discharged can be placed in a Chapter 13 bankruptcy payment plan and repaid without interest or penalties over a three- to five-year period.

-At the law offices William H. Oliver Jr. & Associates, our lawyers offer a free initial consultation to discuss your options if you have tax debt.
+At the law offices of Oliver & Legg, our lawyers offer a free initial consultation to discuss your options if you have tax debt.

-You Can Reduce Tax Debt.
-Contact William H. Oliver Jr. & Associates for a free bankruptcy consultation in Monmouth or Ocean County.
+You can reduce tax debt.
+Call 732-988-1500 for a free bankruptcy consultation in Monmouth or Ocean counties.

 What Taxes Can Be Discharged?